An initiative supported by NSW Health

 Orientation Process

-On-line and hard copy of resources available for new starters
+• Online and hard copy resources available for new starters

-Please contact the Head of Department immediately following allocation to organise details of secondment and first rotation.
+You will be contacted by a member of the department following allocation to organise details of secondment and first rotation.

 Education Programs

-New graduate education process over first few months.
+• New graduate education process over the first few months

-Weekly departmental inservices by staff and invited guests.
+• Fortnightly departmental inservices by staff and invited guests

-Speciality area inservices and journal clubs held regularly.
+• Specialty area inservices and journal clubs held regularly

-Physiotherapists are encouraged to participate in clinical area meetings and education.
+• Physiotherapists encouraged to participate in clinical area meetings and education

 Pre-Requisites e.g. D/L; Interest in clinical areas relevant to facility